-St Andrew’s is proud to be acknowledged as one of the most innovative Office 365 schools in New Zealand.
+St Andrew’s is proud to be acknowledged as one of the most innovative Microsoft 365 schools in New Zealand.
 We have also embraced collaboration with cloud-based technology.

-As part of our 1:1 Computing programme, all Year 8 and above students bring their own device to school, which is selected from a range of recommended models, and connected to online resources through the College’s wireless network.
+As part of our 1:1 Computing programme, all students in Year 7 and above bring their own device to school, which is selected from a range of recommended models, and connected to online resources through the College’s wireless network.
 This enables information to be shared between teachers and students in real time, greatly enhancing the learning experience.